yoxu515/aot-benchmark/README.md

 Optional:
    * scikit-image (if you want to run our **Demo**, please install)
-   * pycocotools (if you want to pre-train the model on COCO dataset)

 ## Model Zoo and Results
 Pre-trained models, benckmark scores, and pre-computed results reproduced by this project can be found in [MODEL_ZOO.md](MODEL_ZOO.md).